MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### ParticleFx Gizmo
 #### Overview
-The particle gizmo allows you to play builtin effects such as a smoke burst, water spray, muzzle flare, camp fire, and so much more.
+The particle gizmo allows you to play built-in effects such as a smoke burst, water spray, muzzle flare, camp fire, and so much more.

 There are two types of `ParticleFx`:
 1. `ParticleFx` created via `Gizmos` in the `Build` Menu/Tab.
 Choose the `Preset` setting to choose an effect.